 The reverse engineering of Pushdo and Cutwail’s respective communication protocols, has led to SecurityScorecard researchers being able to mimic the behavior of an infected machine calling back “home” for tasking and updates.
 On January 23, 2019 researchers began observing a series of phishing email templates and lists of Japanese email recipients being deployed to infected machines.
-An infected device would act upon these instructions and programatically send phishing emails to the intended recipients.
+An infected device would act upon these instructions and programmatically send phishing emails to the intended recipients.

 We observed the following fraudulent Apple and Amazon email templates over this 30 day period: